hnenonen/Intro_to_DS/misc/pitch.md

 We are Milja Ketoja, Arttu Koskinen and Heikki Nenonen and our app is Worth2Watch.
 [Milja]

 Every evening we all have the same problem, what to watch.
 We try to rely on Netflix recommendations or find top rated movies on imbd.
+[Milja]

 Only to be disappointed again!